Category Archives: Snap *censored* Pop Culture

 Introduction

 The Thunderbolts* are many things; B-list super heros/villains/anti-heros?
 But, how would they stack up as Dads?
-So, Thunderbolts* Dad Vibes, we aim to rate the team in five important “Dad” categories; Grill Mastery, School Pickup Reliability, DIY Skills, Dad Joke Prowess, Emotional Availability.
+So, in Thunderbolts* Dad Vibes, we aim to rate the team in five important “Dad” categories; Grill Mastery, School Pickup Reliability, DIY Skills, Dad Joke Prowess, Emotional Availability.
 Specifically, we hope to crown the Baddest and Daddest of them all and settle the argument that nobody else cares anything about.

 Because I already told the story of how we finally got to the theater to see Thunderbolts* in a previous article, you can read there.
 Previously, I wrote there, the trip mirrored the dysfunction of the team quite nicely.
 While writing that article, I got the idea to have this one for a little more fun because I enjoyed the movie so much and the themes resonated with me on such a visceral level.